KQM-git/TCL/docs/evidence/equipment/artifacts.md

 [4vv on Anemo Hypostasis](https://youtu.be/qilUEhPL0xQ)

-First vid shows Barbara's normals without res shred.
+First vid shows Barbara's normals without RES Shred.
-Second vid shows that res shred happens for the second attack.
+Second vid shows that RES Shred happens for the second attack.
 (The slight increase in N1 was from a slight increase in ATK.)

 [4vv on raining Anemo Hypostasis](https://youtu.be/4k8CpitDLQw)